-Our time this semester will be broken into three major components: criticism, business theory and business and professional ethics; with one or more written projects associated with each.
-All written projects must be turned in as both hard copies, 12 point text, double-spaced lines with 1" margins and as "private" (ie only people in class will see these) pages on the class blog.
+Our time this semester will be broken into three major components: criticism, business, and theory/research with one written project and blog entries associated with each.
+All written projects must be turned in as both hard copies (12 point text, double-spaced lines with 1" margins) and through the class blog.
+Students will be graded for both quality and length-students can expect to be marked down if they go either over or under specified word count.